Mbelenga/odin-recipes/README.md

 This is a basic recipe website
-Technologuies i will use HTML CSS and JAVASCRIPT will continue updating
+Technologies i am using HTML CSS and JAVASCRIPT will continue updating